Paul Bernardo: Publication ban

-Citing the need to protect Bernardo's right to a fair trial, a publication ban was imposed on Homolka's preliminary inquiry.
+Citing the need to protect Bernardo's right to a fair trial, a publication ban was imposed on Karla's preliminary inquiry.
 The Crown had applied for the ban, which was imposed on July 5 by Francis Kovacs of the Ontario Court of Justice.
-Through her lawyers, Homolka supported the ban; Bernardo's lawyers argued that he would be prejudged by the ban, since Homolka had been portrayed as his victim.
+Through her lawyers, Karla supported the ban; Bernardo's lawyers argued that he would be prejudged by the ban, since Karla had been portrayed as his victim.
 Four media outlets and one author also opposed the ban.
 Some lawyers argued that rumours could damage the future trial process more than the publication of evidence.
-In February 1994, Homolka divorced Bernardo.
+In February 1994, Karla divorced Bernardo.

 Public access to the Internet effectively nullified the court's order, as did proximity to the U.S.-Canada border.
-American journalists, not subject to the publication ban, published details of Homolka's testimony which were distributed by "electronic ban-breakers".
-Newspapers in Buffalo, Detroit, Washington, D.C., New York City and the United Kingdom, as well as radio and television stations close to the border, divulged the details.
+American journalists, not subject to the publication ban, published details of Karla's testimony which were distributed by "electronic ban-breakers."
+Newspapers in Buffalo, Detroit, Washington, D.C., New York City and the United Kingdom, as well as radio and television stations close to the border, also divulged the details.
 Canadians brought copies of The Buffalo News across the border, prompting orders to the NRP to arrest all those with more than one copy at the border; extra copies were confiscated.
 Copies of other newspapers, including The New York Times, were turned back at the border or not accepted by distributors in Ontario.
 Gordon Domm, a retired police officer who defied the publication ban by distributing details from foreign media, was convicted of two counts of contempt of court.